GCSchmidt/sudoku-solver-project/README.md

 # SUDOKU SOLVER

 This project is a Python-based solution developed to reliably solve Sudoku quizzes.
 The primary objective of the program is to solve all quizzes in the Sudoku dataset from [Kaggle](https://www.kaggle.com/datasets/bryanpark/sudoku?resource=download).
 The solver provides the ability to solve Sudoku quizzes from `.xlsx` files or images of the Sudoku grids taken from [sudoku.com](https://sudoku.com/).
 Images must contain only the Sudoku grid for the solver to work correctly with the image input.
 The solver has been able to solve quizzes catagorized as **Master**.
-The file at `./inputs/xlsx/evil.xlsx` is an example of such a quiz.
+The file at `./inputs/image/master.png` is an example of such a quiz.
+The required logic for the solver to solve quizzes catagorized as **Extreme** has not yet been implemented.

 ## SETUP